newsflex/wendu-worker-js/README.md

 ### Create a client

 Create and reuse this client.
-It uses <https://github.com/microsoft/typed-rest-client/> under the hood for HTTP calls.
+It uses <https://github.com/mikeal/bent> under the hood for HTTP calls which will work in browser or nodejs.

 ```
 const opt: WenduApiOptions = {